GUIDELINES FOR PUBLICATION IN ARTHROPOD MANAGEMENT TESTS

 The entire narrative should not exceed 600 words.

 Data tables: Tables also must be double-spaced throughout, including footnotes, and should be after the narrative.
 Use the paragraph menu to specify ‘Double’ spacing, do not use an extra return keystroke.
+Font size (10 or 12 pt) and margins can be varied according to need and, if necessary, ‘Landscape’ orientation can be used on either letter or legal size.
 You can use either tabs or the table function to set up the table, but do not use spaces to align data in columns.

 The tables in each report should be numbered consecutively and should be referred to by their numbers in the text.
 Landscape printing on legal size paper, if necessary, is acceptable for tables.
 No title is to be given for any table.
 However, if there is more than one table, they should be numbered consecutively (e.g., Table 1: Test 1., Table 2: Site B.).
 The first column of a table should be headed ‘Treatment/formulation,’ listing under it the trade names or code names of materials tested and their formulations.
 In some cases, e.g., laboratory bioassays, the column heading ‘Test materials’ may be appropriate.
 The second column should give rates of application of test materials and may have headings like ‘Rate-amt/area or volume,’ ‘Rate-amt(AI)/area or volume,’ ‘Rate-amt form/area or volume.’
 For laboratory bioassays, give the ‘concentration’ of a test material as well as its ‘volume’ and ‘dose’ actually applied.
 The next column may be that for ‘Application method’ followed by ‘Application date,’ if necessary.
 The remaining columns should present the values for various parameters measured, each with a suitable heading or subheading that must name the parameter and the sample unit or size for which the data values are given.
 Refer to report example for table format.
 The statistical separation of means with its significance level should be shown in each table and briefly explained in an unlettered footnote.
 For other footnotes, italicized superscript letters should be used.
 Standard errors or Standard deviations should not be given.